 will play the video in an area that is 480x360 pixels.

-That is not the case for iOS Safari: all videos play full screen by default: whenever a video starts playing, the browser will maximize its area to fill all the available space in the screen.
+That is not the case for iOS Safari, where all videos play full screen by default: whenever a video starts playing, the browser will maximize its area to fill all the available space in the screen.
 This can be avoided by adding the playsinline attribute to the